adithya467/VulneraScan/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/079eeff0-f3c2-42d7-88e8-8a5be3746804) and click on Share -> Publish.
+Simply open [Valner](https://vulnerascan.dev/projects/scan-dashboard) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my Vulner project?

 Yes, you can!